tomeczeklmaooo/pocket/README.md

 <h2>Getting Started</h2>
 <h3>Requirements</h3>

-- any operating system (on Windows and Mac you might need to tinker with the source code to make it work)
+- any operating system (you will need to make changes to the source code if on Windows or macOS)
 - GCC (to compile)
 - terminal with ANSI color code support